seleniumbase/SeleniumBase/README.md

 --enable-ws  # (Enable Web Security on Chromium-based browsers.)
 --enable-sync  # (Enable "Chrome Sync" on websites.)
 --use-auto-ext  # (Use Chrome's automation extension.)
---undetected | --uc  # (Use undetected-chromedriver to evade bot-detection.)
+--uc | --undetected  # (Use undetected-chromedriver to evade bot-detection.)
+--uc-sub | --uc-subprocess  # (Use undetected-chromedriver as a subprocess.)
 --remote-debug  # (Enable Chrome's Remote Debugger on http://localhost:9222) --final-debug  # (Enter Debug Mode after each test ends.
 Don't use with CI!)
 --dashboard  # (Enable the SeleniumBase Dashboard.
 Saved at: dashboard.html)